jonwho/CoinFlip/README.md

 ## User authentication

+To obtain authentication credentials, we support Google+ authentication, Facebook authentication, and Firebase-based email/password authentication.
+For users of email/password authentication, we maintain the options for the user to change their email or their password upon logging in (via the left side bar).
+We also integrate a “Forgot Password?” link on the front page to send them via email a token password by which they could login to CoinFlip and change their password.
+These functions can be found in main.js.
+Login credentials are set to expire after 24 hours.
-For now, we support utilizing Firebase's Facebook user authentication system to assign a unique UID to each user, then issue permission only allowing users to access coin collections belonging to that UID.
-Attempts to access pages of our application without authentication boots the user to the index page, on which he/she must sign in via Facebook.
-We plan on expanding this support to Google and email/password combinations in the future.
+With this, we assign a unique UID to each user, then issue permission only allowing users to access coin collections belonging to that UID.
+Attempts to access pages of our application without authentication boots the user to the index page, on which he/she must sign in again.